 - Support for space optimization using periodic deduplication in a file system to eliminate duplicate data without any continuous cost.
 For more information, see the Storage Foundation Administrator's documentation. - Ability to fail over applications with minimum downtime using Cluster Server (VCS) and Veritas Cluster File System (CFS). - Prevention of data corruption in split-brain scenarios with robust SCSI-3 Persistent Group Reservation (PGR) based I/O fencing or Coordination Point Server-based I/O fencing.
-The preferred fencing feature also enables you to specify how the fencing driver determines the surviving subcluster. - Support for sharing application data, in addition to Oracle database files, across nodes. - Support for policy-managed databases in Oracle RAC 11g Release 2 and later versions. - Support for container and pluggable databases in Oracle RAC 12c and later versions. - Fast disaster recovery with minimal downtime and interruption to users.
+The preferred fencing feature also enables you to specify how the fencing driver determines the surviving subcluster. - Support for sharing application data, in addition to Oracle database files, across nodes. - Support for policy-managed databases. - Support for container and pluggable databases. - Fast disaster recovery with minimal downtime and interruption to users.
 Users can transition from a local high availability site to a wide-area disaster recovery environment with primary and secondary sites.
-If a site fails, clients that are attached to the failed site can reconnect to a surviving site and resume access to the shared database. - Verification of disaster recovery configuration using fire drill technology without affecting production systems. - Support for a wide range of hardware replication technologies as well as block-level replication using VVR. - Support for campus clusters with the following capabilities: - Consistent detach with Site Awareness - Site aware reads with VxVM mirroring
+If a site fails, clients that are attached to the failed site can reconnect to a surviving site and resume access to the shared database. - Verification of disaster recovery configuration using fire drill technology without affecting production systems. - Support for a wide range of hardware replication technologies as well as block-level replication using VVR. - Support for campus clusters with the following capabilities: - Consistent detach with Site Awareness

+- Site aware reads with VxVM mirroring

-- Monitoring of Oracle resources - Protection against split-brain scenarios
+- Monitoring of Oracle resources

+- Protection against split-brain scenarios